microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

   - Install the required libraries listed in the `requirements.txt` file via `pip install -r requirements.txt`
   - Open the project in VS Code using `code .`
   - If you are using Visual Studio Code, make sure you change your Python interpreter (CTRL+SHIFT+P) to select the project/virtual environment that you just created.

+#### Cloud Environment

+If you plan to work with the Jupyter notebooks in Azure, you can [upload the `Notebooks` folder in your `Resources.zip` file to an Azure Machine Learning Workspace](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-files?view=azureml-api-2) to take advantage of Azure Compute.

+### Setup Azure OpenAI

+Once you have set up a Jupyter notebook environment, you create an Azure OpenAI resource and do some initial configuration.

 - [Create an Azure OpenAI Resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)
 - Deploy the following models in your Azure OpenAI resource.
   - `gpt-35-turbo`